Jitendarkumara/TestingPurposecode/README.md

-Still problem not resolved, I am not able to connect server system Ip address 10.112.6.73 and asset id is tsisc08707
+I am still facing an issue and unable to connect to the server with IP address 10.112.6.73.
+The asset ID is TSISC08707.

-Kindly help me to resolve this it is impacting my task .
+Kindly assist in resolving this as it is impacting my tasks.